Oil Pollution Act of 1990: Concerns and reactions

 President Bush also predicted that the enactment of the OPA could lead to larger oil shipping companies being replaced by the smaller shipping companies to avoid liability.
 In particular, smaller companies with limited resources would lack the finances to remediate oil spill disasters.
 Not just the oil industry, but also the vessel owners and operators would be held liable for an oil spill, facing a significant increase in financial responsibility.
 The OPA's liability increase for vessel owners raised fears and concerns from the vast majority of the shipping industry.
 Vessel owners objected that additional oil spill penalties imposed by the states are free from OPA limitations of the Limitation of Liability Act of 1851.
 Ultimately, the threat of unlimited liability under the OPA and other state statutes has led countless oil shipping companies to reduce oil trade to and from the ports of the United States.

 However, there were positive reactions from the oil industries despite the newly enforced codes and regulations.
-In 1990, the oil industry united to form the Marine Spill Response Corporation (MRSC), a non-profit corporation whose expenses would be compensated by the oil producers and transporters.
-The major MRSC responsibility was to develop new response plans for oil spills cleanups and for the OPA-required remediation.
+In 1990, the oil industry united to form the Marine Spill Response Corporation (MSRC), a non-profit corporation whose expenses would be compensated by the oil producers and transporters.
+The major MSRC responsibility was to develop new response plans for oil spills cleanups and for the OPA-required remediation.
 Shipping companies like the Exxon Shipping reacted positively to OPA's efforts to reduce their risk of liability for oil spill disasters.
 To help ensure OPA compliance, Exxon Shipping compiled all state and federal regulations to which they must abide.
 Several independent and non-U.S. companies and operators, however, may avoid operations in the United States ports due to the OPA liability.
 Though the majority of elicited reactions and criticism from the enactment of OPA has been negative, it has nevertheless led to founding and designing safer requirements for ships and global oil trade.

 Long-term effects of OPA

-The Oil Pollution act imposes long term impacts due to the potential for unlimited liability and the statute's that hold insurers to serve as guarantors, which has ultimately resulted in the refusal of insurance companies to issue agreements of financial liability to vessel operators and owners.
+The Oil Pollution act imposes long-term impacts due to the potential for unlimited liability and the statute's that hold insurers to serve as guarantors, which has ultimately resulted in the refusal of insurance companies to issue agreements of financial liability to vessel operators and owners.
 Thus, the inability to acquire proof of financial liability results in vessels not being able to legally enter waters of the United States.
 Since OPA does not exempt vessel creditors to enter U.S. waters, there is a disincentive for any lender to finance fleet modernization and or replacement.
 Lastly, OPA has the ability to directly impact the domestic oil production industry due to the rigorous offshore facility provisions.